urbanairship/java-library/docs/index.rst

   // Returns 400 if tag is invalid int status = response.getStatusLine().getStatusCode();

-Adding and Removing Devices from a tag
+Adding and Removing Devices from a Tag
 ======================================

 Add or remove one or more devices to a particular tag.